prasen19/Fraudulent-Credit-Card-Transactio-Detection-using-Random-Forest-Classifier/README.md

 2. Gradient Boosting does not require any feature scaling.
 3. Import and fit the model.
 4. Predict for test data.
-6. Evaluate Recall, Precision and F1 Score between y_test and y_pred.
+5. Evaluate Recall, Precision and F1 Score between y_test and y_pred.
-7. Plot the Confusion Matrix for y_test and y_pred.
+6. Plot the Confusion Matrix for y_test and y_pred.
-8. Plot the Precision-Recall curve for y_test and y_pred.
+7. Plot the Precision-Recall curve for y_test and y_pred.
-9. Plot the ROC curve for y_test and y_pred.
+8. Plot the ROC curve for y_test and y_pred.
-10. Calculate the AUC between y_test and y_pred.
+9. Calculate the AUC between y_test and y_pred.
+10. Check for Recall as best performance parameter.

 ### Gradient Boosting Classifier Performance

+**Recall    -**
+**Precision -**
+**F1 Score  -**

 ### Confusion Matrix